AMeng/chefspec-bootstrap/README.md

 ---
 ```
 Usage: chefspec-bootstrap <recipe.rb> [options]
-    -t, --template TEMPLATEFILE      ERB template file used to generate specs
+    -t, --template <file>            ERB template file used to generate specs
+    -s, --spechelper <file>          spec_helper.rb file.
+By default, looks in spec/spec_helper.rb
+    -o, --output <file>              File to output spec.
+Prints to stdout if not specified.
 ```

 Creating a custom template
 ---
 A custom erb template can be passsed using the `-t` flag.
 See the included default template for an example.

+What this project is NOT:
+---
+This is not a replacement for writing ChefSpec tests.
+Rather, this is a way to get started when you have an entirely untested recipe.